 Whistler is one of the most famous resort destinations in Canada, and for good reason.
 This quintessentially Canadian mountain village boasts some of the world’s best wilderness (more on that later).
-Every year, thousands of working holiday participants travel to Whistler for the ultimate working holiday experience on the west coast of Canada.
-As one of the most popular working holiday destinations, there is more competition for jobs in Whistler with staff accommodation.
+Every year, thousands of working holiday participants travel to Whistler, but with such popularity, there is more competition for jobs in Whistler with staff accommodation.

-In this post, we explain how to get set up with a job in Whistler that offers accommodation.
-Employers that provide accommodation save you from the hardest part of beginning your working holiday in Whistler; finding somewhere to live.
 Since 2010, we’ve helped over a thousand participants secure their work experience in Canada.
 We work closely with a number of employers in Whistler and are very familiar with the process of getting a job in Whistler with staff accommodation.
 In this post, we explain how to get set up with a job in Whistler that offers staff accommodation.

-Being such a popular tourist destination means there a lot of tourism and hospitality-related jobs.
+Being such a popular tourist destination means there are a lot of tourism and hospitality-related jobs.
 Many of the resort’s world-class facilities, hotels and restaurants were established in 2010 when Whistler hosted the 2010 Winter Olympic Games.
-Another big draw for working in Whistler is the opportunity to meet lots of people who, like you, are solo-travelers looking to have a fun experience (read: prepare for some epic nights out).
+Another big draw for working in Whistler is the opportunity to meet lots of people who, like you, are solo travellers looking to have a fun experience (read: prepare for some epic nights out).

 Let’s say you find a job where you will earn $17 per hour, but with an employer that does not offer subsidized accommodation.
-This means you will be paying up to $1,300 – $1,500 per month for a shared room, plus utility bills.
+This means you will be paying up to $1,000 – $1,300 per month for a shared room, plus utility bills.
 Additionally, when you begin renting in Canada you are required to pay your first month’s rent, plus half a month’s rent as a damage deposit.
 So while $17 per hour will provide you with a nice paycheque to start your working holiday, you will spend more than 50% of it just paying off your housing expenses.
-You will then of course also need to pay for your food and any personal expenses.
+And that doesn’t include your food and other personal expenses.

-On the other hand, you could get a job that pays less, around $15 per hour, but provides subsidized staff accommodation.
-Subsidized staff housing in Whistler will cost you around $700 and $800 per month.
+On the other hand, you could get a job that pays slightly less – around $15 per hour – but provides subsidized staff accommodation.
+Subsidized staff housing in Whistler will cost you around $600 to $800 per month.
 That’s almost half of what you would pay by sharing a room that you had to find on your own!
 Ultimately, you will save money and time by finding a job in Whistler that provides staff accommodation.

-Another advantage of staff accommodation is that you will be living with other staff from your company.
-This makes for a great way to meet new friends.
+Another advantage of staff accommodation is that you will be living with other staff from your company, which is a great way to meet new friends.
 Plus, your employer will make it easy for you to get to work.
 If your staff accommodation isn’t within walking distance of your job, a free shuttle will be provided for easy transport.
-That’s why getting a job in Whistler with staff accommodation will guarantee you a great location and value for money.

 Each employer in Whistler has its own way to recruit new staff each season.
 Unfortunately, there is no magic rule to ensure you can secure a job and accommodation on your own.
 The most important thing is to be ready to apply for these jobs on time, otherwise, you risk missing the opportunity.

 We recommend trying two different approaches.
-Each one depends on whether you want to secure your job before or after traveling to Canada.
+Each one depends on whether you want to secure your job before or after travelling to Canada.

 It is important to make sure you complete your application properly so the hiring managers receive your resume.
-If an online application is not completed correctly, you risk having the software reject your file.
-For bigger hotel and restaurant groups you might find a questionnaire for you to complete.
-Be sure you answer these questions thoroughly as if not, your application may be removed from the recruitment process even before someone from the human resources department gets to review it.
+If an online application is not completed correctly, you risk having the software reject your file before someone from the human resources department gets to review it.

-At Stepwest, we send your application directly to our contacts in the human resources team.
+At Stepwest, we send your application directly to the human resources team.
 First, we tailor your resume for the hospitality and tourism industry in Canada.
-Then we present your file to the employer, explaining your profile, the positions you are looking for, and highlight why you would be a good fit for the role on their team.
+Then we present your file to the employer, explaining your profile, the positions you are looking for, and highlighting why you would be a good fit for the role on their team.
 Finally, we prepare you for the interview by giving you tips and recommendations for successfully receiving a job offer from them.

 If you try applying through the employer’s career site but don’t receive a request for an interview, you can travel to Canada and continue your job search.
 Some employers host in-person job fairs in Whistler before the start of each season.
 Here, you can speak with hiring representatives directly and pass them your resume.
 However, just like applying online, it is difficult to make yourself stand out as a candidate.
 The employers speak with hundreds of interested candidates each day at these hiring fairs.

-One thing you need to keep in mind if you take this approach is to consider the cost of your accommodation where you will stay in Whistler until you have your job and housing.
-Remember, this is not a cheap option.
-It is important that you have a good budget for the first few weeks (or longer) while you look for a job.
+If you take this approach, bear in mind that you will need to find accommodation in Whistler until you have your job and housing sorted.
+This is not a cheap option, so you will need to have a good budget for the first few weeks (or longer) while you look for a job.

 We know how important it is for working holidaymakers to secure staff accommodation in Whistler.
 It saves you time, money, helps you meet people, and makes your experience in Whistler so much better!
 That’s why we only work with hotels that offer staff accommodation.
 So you can enjoy the experience of getting set up in Whistler, stress-free.